1950s - DAN AIR REMEMBERED

 1957

 "We had booked to fly to Sardinia from Liverpool with, Starways.
 The airport was pretty basic, it only had a canteen type cafe.
 Our flight was due to leave about tea time and we were told to get ready to board it.
 We sat there for a couple of hours.
 We didn't know if that was normal or not, as first time flyers.
 So, eventually we get on this DC3 and it starts up.
 Then it stopped, my wife was not impressed - she suggested we get off and try and get our money back.
 Eventually we did get off.
 Then repeated the whole thing.
 After about six hours in the terminal we were told to board a coach!
 So we crawl all the way to Blackbushe.
 We were ferried through customs and given a cup of tea with some toast.
 Then we were told that our aircraft was ready for boarding.
-As we walked toward it my wife was concerned that the new aircraft was from Denmark.
+As we walked toward the Dan-Air plane my wife was concerned that the 'new' aircraft was from Denmark.
 As we got comfortable in our seats you can image our shock and horror when they said the aircraft had a technical issue!
 Luckily it only took about half an hour and we could stay on board.
-We arrived in Sardinia 27 hours later than scheduled."
+We arrived in Sardinia 27 hours later than scheduled.'

 1958

-Dan-Air's fleet continued to grow.
 Charter flights were carried out worldwide.
 Sadly one of the company Avro York as lost in Malta after overshooting the runway.
 Dan-Air's first reported SOS occurred in 1958 when a DC carrying 33 passengers from Manchester and London to Ostend suffered an engine fire over the English Channel.
 Captain Paddy Meed noticed 'veins of black oil on the wing' he radioed a 'mayday' to Air Traffic Control who directed him to return to Manchester.
 The Stewardess, Betty Roberts, who had only joined Dan-Air three months prior managed to keep the passengers spirits up for the next sixty minutes.
 She joked about the weather in Manchester despite the aircraft filling up with mist and black smoke.
 Upon arrival at Manchester five fire engines were on hand to deal with the problem.
 Further drama followed when three elderly passengers fainted.

 Dan-Air's scheduled network grew with an international destination added.
 The service would fly between Blackbushe and Basle.
 Regular charter flight licences were granted for Valencia, Beauvais and Pisa.
 Ad hoc charters were also carried out regularly.
 Italian hoteliers complained bitterly at the UK's Air Transport Licensing Board (ATLB) for rejecting some of the charter flight licences applied for by UK airlines.